SongSeungHyeon01/SongSeungHyeon01.github.io/_posts/word list.md

 Assuming - When we assume someone will say yes, we think about the situation that follows.
 1. Assuming your parents will say yes, we'll leave for the party about 8:00.
 2. I will ask my dad for some money.
 Assuming he will say yes, I'm gonna' buy a new iPad.

+compare - (verb) to examine or look for the difference between two or more things:

+comparison - (noun) the act of comparing two or more people or things:
+1. They made a comparison of different countries' eating habits.
+2. By/In comparison with the French, the British eat far less fish.

+wanting - (adjective) not having something; lacking:
+1. I think she's perhaps a little wanting in charm.

+be lacking - (adjective) If something that you need is lacking, you do not have enough of it:
+1. Enthusiasm has been sadly lacking these past months at work.

+willing - (adjective) not opposed to doing something; ready or eager to do something:
+1. If you’re willing to fly on Thursday you can get a cheaper ticket.

+narrow-minded - (adjective) not willing to accept ideas or ways of behaving that are different from your own:
+1. narrow-minded opinions/views
+2. a narrow-minded person

+totally - (adverb) completely or extremely:
+This book is totally different from her last one.

+extremely - (adverb) very:
+They played extremely well.
+She's extremely beautiful.

+approximately - (adverb) close to a particular number or time although not exactly that number or time:
+The job will take approximately three weeks, and cost approximately £1,000.

+policy - (noun) a set of ideas or a plan for action followed by a business, a government, a political party, or a group of people:
+The White House said there will be no change in policy.

+invent - (verb) to design and/or create something that has never been made before:

+it’s funny you mention - We use the phrase ‘it’s funny that you mentioned [something]’ when somebody talks about a topic that we have been thinking about too.
+It’s funny that you mentioned Michelle.
+I was just thinking about her.
+It’s funny that he mentioned the loan.
+I thought he'd forgotton.

+it’s not working out - When something isn’t working out it means that we are not happy with it.
+The phrase can refer to people or situations.
+We’ve had many complaints about our new receptionist.
+I really don’t think he’s working out.
+My best friend’s new job pays well but she’s always too tired to study.
+I really don’t think it’s working out.

+rip the band-aid - ‘Rip the band aid’ is an idiom that means to take care of a problem with a painful but quick solution.
+It’s better to rip the band aid and tell him you lost his MP3 player.
+I think you should just rip the band-aid and tell her you’re going abroad.

+uncalled for - Something that is uncalled for’ isn’t necessary.
+It’s most often negative.
+Your friend’s bad behavior at the party was uncalled for.
+I shouldn’t have laughed at his new haircut.
+That was uncalled for.

+honesty would be the best policy - The phrase ‘honesty is the best policy’ means the best way to take care of a situation is to tell the truth.
+If you don’t love him, I think honesty would be the best policy.
+Just tell him.
+People tell little lies everyday so maybe honesty is not always the best policy.

+we’re not meant to be - When future plans or a current situation doesn’t happen the way we want, we say it is ‘not meant to be’.
+He practiced his whole life for the Olympics, but it just wasn’t meant to be.
+After a very difficult year in Medical school, Sonia realized that her becoming a doctor simply wasn’t meant to be.